olga-demidko/documentation/docs/guide/vulnerabilities/208-csrf.md

     </tr>
 </table>

-A CSRF attack may be executed for the following purposes:
+The CSRF attack may be executed for the following purposes:
 * Send money from one account to another
 * Change a user's password or a secret question
 * Gain administrative privileges